Last reviewed on 17 December 2020

 Whatever your job, it’s likely that things will be quite different going forward.
 You might have a different schedule (e.g. staggered start times) and a different work environment (e.g. protective screens), for example.
 After several months at home, you might simply find it a challenge to get yourself out of the door and go to work.

-If you’re a parent or carer, you might have some questions about preparing your child for their return to school – from understanding what the school environment will look like to getting them into a better sleep routine.
+If you’re a parent or carer, you might have some concerns – from understanding what the school environment looks like now to getting your child into a better sleep routine.